 Users of Android, iOS, macOS, Windows, Linux, Chromebook and Amazon Fire devices will find ready app support, and Safari, Firefox and Chrome users will find browser extensions are available.

-Smart TV, game console and set-top streaming box fans can access content from out of country with the provider’s MediaStreamer DNS service.
+Smart TV, game console and set-top streaming box fans can access content from out of the country with the provider’s MediaStreamer DNS service.
 (However, it doesn’t encrypt your connection like the full VPN service does.)

 - Fast connections